mykhakos/FreshPointSync/docs/source/product_page/update_and_subscribe.rst

 Update Handlers
 ~~~~~~~~~~~~~~~

-A handler must be a synchronous or asynchronous callable that accepts a single
+A handler must be a synchronous callable or an asynchronous coroutine that
-argument of type ``ProductUpdateContext``.
-The context contains the old and new
+accepts a single argument of type ``ProductUpdateContext``.
+The context contains
-product data (if applicable for the update event) and the type of event that
+the old and the new product data (if applicable for the update event) and
-triggered the update.
-It can also be used to pass arbitrary data to the handlers.
+the type of event that triggered the update.
+It can also be used to pass
-To do so, set the desired data as a key-value pair in the ``context`` mapping
+arbitrary data to the handlers.
+To do so, set the desired data as a key-value
-of the ``ProductPage`` instance.
+pair in the ``context`` mapping of the ``ProductPage`` instance.

 .. code-block:: python